 How to Use

 Perception of taste is a complex sensation evolved in humans primarily to respond to naturally occurring food-derived chemicals.
 Among all the taste perceptions, the dichotomy of sweet and bitter tastes is of special importance to human gustatory mechanisms.
 The sweetness is innately attractive, whereas bitterness evokes an aversive response.
-Yet, notwithstanding the stark contrast in their sensory perceptions, both the tastes are linked to regulatory health effects by virtue of the receptors involved in their sensation.
-Thus, a better understanding of molecular correlates that are responsible for a gradient of bitter-sweet taste and development of computational models is of key-value towards the identification of natural as well as synthetic compounds of desirable taste on this axis.
+A better understanding of molecular correlates that are responsible for a gradient of bitter-sweet taste is of key value towards the identification of natural as well as synthetic compounds of desirable taste on this axis.
+Towards this goal, an extensive compilation of bitter and sweet molecules is a necessary prerequisite to build suitable computational models for addressing this problem.

 BitterSweet database enables insights into the perception of bitter and sweet tastes as well as informed leads for engineering new molecules of desired taste gradient.
 Along with the power of computational strategies for spanning the chemical space of known and unknown realizable organic compounds, this resource presents with a potent tool for generating compounds of desirable bitter-sweet potency.
 In the presence of an epidemic of nutrition-related diseases such as obesity and diabetes, BitterSweet facilitates the search for molecules that can increase the appeal of food and beverages to address the problem of overnutrition.